Antonio Lamer: Personal life

 Born in Montreal, Quebec, Lamer served part-time in the Royal Canadian Artillery reserve from 1950 to 1954 while completing his studies at the Collège de Saint-Laurent and in the Canadian Intelligence Corps from 1954 to 1960.
 In 1956, he graduated in law from the Université de Montréal and was called to the Bar of Quebec in 1957.

 In 1987, he married Danièle Tremblay-Lamer, who was later appointed a judge on the Federal Court.

 During his tenure he was well known among the bench to be a frequent consumer of alcohol, especially wine, and have various drug prescriptions to deal with his declining health.
 Various commentators and even other judges have vocally critiqued these habits of his as reason for him to resign from the court.

-He died in Ottawa of a cardiac condition on November 24, 2007, and was entombed at the Notre Dame des Neiges Cemetery in Montreal.
+Lamer died in Ottawa of a cardiac condition on November 24, 2007, and was entombed at the Notre Dame des Neiges Cemetery in Montreal.